oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 python-oracledb Thin and Thick modes.

-Connection pools can be created in the python-oracledb Thick and Thin modes using OCI IAM token based authentication.
+Connection pools can be created in the python-oracledb Thick and Thin modes using OCI IAM token-based authentication.
 In the examples below, the ``access_token`` parameter is set to a callable.

 Note that the ``access_token`` parameter should be set to a callable.
 This is